Appleton Milo Harmon

-Appleton Milo Harmon (May 29, 1820 – February 27, 1877) was an early member of the Church of Jesus Christ of Latter-day Saints and a leading pioneer of the emigration to Salt Lake City and the settlement of Utah Territory.
-Harmon was born in Conneaut, Pennsylvania, the son of Jesse Pierce Harmon and Annie Barnes, he married Elmeda Stringham in 1846.
+Appleton Milo Harmon (May 29, 1820 – February 27, 1877) was an American farmer, businessman, and builder known as an early member of the Church of Jesus Christ of Latter-day Saints and a leading pioneer of the emigration to Salt Lake City and settlement of Utah Territory.

+Early life

+Harmon was born in Conneaut Lake, Pennsylvania, the son of Jesse Pierce Harmon and Annie Barnes.

+Career

 He was devoted to his religion and was an industrious and multi-talented builder who constructed sawmills, a cotton factory, pony express roads, furniture, wagons, and worked as a farmer, blacksmith, policeman and other trades.

-Harmon joined the Church of Jesus Christ of Latter-day Saints in 1842 in Nauvoo Illinois.
-Because of the persecution of the members of the church, in February 1846, Harmon and his recently married wife loaded their possessions into a wagon and crossed the frozen Mississippi river for Iowa, and then traveled on to Winter Quarters near Florence Nebraska.
+Harmon joined the Church of Jesus Christ of Latter-day Saints in 1842 in Nauvoo, Illinois.
+Because of the persecution of the members of the church, in February 1846, Harmon and his recently married wife loaded their possessions into a wagon and crossed the frozen Mississippi river to Iowa, and then traveled on to Winter Quarters near Florence, Omaha.
 These were especially hard times and, because of the harsh conditions, his mother, his sister and his first born child died and they are buried at Winter Quarters.
-In the spring of 1847 Harmon was chosen to be a leader in Brigham Young's vanguard company for the trek to the west.
+In the spring of 1847, Harmon was chosen to be a leader in Brigham Young's vanguard company for the trek to the west.
 During the 1847 trek, Harmon is often remembered for building an early version of the modern odometer using the conceptual designs of William Clayton and Orson Pratt.
 It was placed on the wagon of Heber C. Kimball and it improved the efficiency and accuracy of logging the daily mileage.
-The use of this "Roadometer" was the key to the accuracy of the emigrant's guide later published by Clayton that was the essential to subsequent travelers of the Mormon trail.
+The use of this "Roadometer" was the key to the accuracy of the emigrant's guide later published by Clayton that was essential to subsequent travelers of the Mormon Trail.